 History of the Karelian Bear Dog

-The Karelian Bear dog is an old dog breed that shares the same ancestors as the now-extinct Komi dog.
-Since the Karelian is a dog breed, it becomes tasking for experts to ascertain the breed’s origin.
+The Karelian Bear dog is an old breed with the same ancestors as the now-extinct Komi dog.
+Since the Karelian is a dog breed, experts are tasked to ascertain the breed’s origin.

 Nevertheless, evidence suggests that the dog probably originated in Northwestern Europe and that Russian and Finnish hunters and farmers used them because of the breed’s watchdog and hunting skills.

-The breeding of Karelian Bear dogs continued and was used for hunting down large animals like bears, elk, boars, and moose.
-Although uncommon in the U.S, they are one of the most common breeds in Finland.
+The breeding of Karelian Bear dogs continued, and they were used to hunt down large animals like bears, elk, boars, and moose.
+Although uncommon in the U.S., they are one of the most common breeds in Finland.

 In America, Karelian Bear dogs are utilized by wildlife agencies, as well as rangers and state park services in Colorado, Alaska, Nevada, Washington, and Montana, forbear control.

-The minimize human deaths and conflicts caused by bears, the Wind River Bear Institute also makes use of Karelian Bear dogs to chase bears away from a place populated by humans.
+To minimize human deaths and conflicts caused by bears, the Wind River Bear Institute also uses Karelian Bear dogs to chase bears away from places populated by humans.

-Because this dog is very smart, they are able to communicate to their owners the kind of animals that they have located using a specific type of barking.
+Because these dogs are very smart, they can communicate with their owners about the kind of animals that they have located using a specific type of barking.

-Due to how rare the Karelian Bear Dog is, it was placed in the American Kennel Club’s Foundation Stock Service.
-This is a catalog kept specifically for the documentation of rare dog breeds within America.
+Due to its rareness, the Karelian Bear Dog was placed in the American Kennel Club’s Foundation Stock Service.
+This is a catalog kept specifically to document rare dog breeds within America.

 Owners of Karelian dogs ensure that their dogs are recognized in the United States by registering the birth and parentage of their dogs.